amkkashani/FJSP-Flexible-Job-Shop-Problem-/docs/OUTPUT_FILES.md

 #### Current Limitations

-The current visualization uses a simplified layout (stacking parts).
-In future versions with 2D bin packing optimization, actual x,y positions will be displayed.
+The visualization uses a shelf-based 2D placement with rotation.
+It shows actual part positions inside the sheet, but the placement is heuristic and may not be globally optimal.

 #### Use Cases